 Instrument Rating (Restricted)

-An EASA IR(R) is valid on both EASA and non-EASA aircraft.
+An EASA IR(R) is valid on both Part 21 and non-Part 21 aircraft.

 Around 10% of UK PPLs are thought to have this rating today.